-This is the point where a mind trained in holistic medicine kicks into high gear.
+This is the point when a mind trained in holistic medicine kicks into high gear.
 A practitioner of holistic medicine may wish to spend the better part of an hour (or longer) looking into all the lifestyle factors that are sabotaging a successful weight loss effort.

-Thus, it is of paramount importance not only to derive the correct diagnosis, but the correct diagnoses.
+Thus it is of paramount importance not only to derive the correct diagnosis but the correct diagnoses.
 When I consult with a patient that has failed to respond to treatment from a number of different medical interventions, I immediately wonder if everyone has been looking in the wrong place.
-The wise practitioner of holistic medicine will inwardly consider an algorithm of root causes, reflecting a deep recognition of the patient’s history and all the physical, mental, and emotional contributions that have manifested as the whole, but fragmented patient.
+The wise practitioner of holistic medicine will inwardly consider an algorithm of root causes, reflecting a deep recognition of the patient’s history and all the physical, mental, and emotional contributions that have manifested as the whole but fragmented patient.